 This term can mean both physical seclusion and a meditative state of withdrawal.

-- Meditative seclusion
+- meditative seclusion

 - ནང་དུ་ཡང་དག་འཇོག